Setting measurable goals with your students

 Play a small clip to hook students when introducing a new topic or learning area and preparing to set goals.

-You can use the suggested lesson plans and other ClickView educational resources to help your class set their goals.
+You can use the suggested lesson plans and other ClickView educational resources to help your class set its goals.